civican/legisinfo/44-1/bills/C-34/bill_text.md

     the investment is not reviewable under Part IV, or

-    unless the Director sends the non-Canadian a notice for review under section 15 within 21 days after the certified date referred to in paragraph (a), the investment is not reviewable under Part IV.
+    unless the Director sends the non-Canadian a notice for review under section 15 within 45 days after the certified date referred to in paragraph (a) or within the prescribed period, the investment is not reviewable under Part IV.

   **(2)** Subsection 13(2) of the Act is replaced by the following: